-You may get a Winter Fuel Payment for winter 2016/2017 if both the following apply:
+You may have qualified for a Winter Fuel Payment for winter 2017/2018 if both the following apply:

-- You have reached the qualifying age (born on or before 5 May 1953)
+- you reached the qualifying age which means you were born on or before 5 August 1953

-- You normally live in Northern Ireland or Great Britain on any day throughout the week 19-25 September 2016.
+- you normally lived in Northern Ireland or Great Britain on any day throughout the week 18 to 24 September 2017

 - Are in prison

 - Are in hospital getting free treatment for more than 52 weeks

 - Need permission to enter the UK and don’t qualify for help from the Department for Communities

 - Have lived in a care home for the previous 12 weeks or more and get Pension Credit, income-based Jobseeker’s Allowance or income-related Employment and Support Allowance

 - Lived in Cyprus, France, Gibraltar, Greece, Malta, Portugal or Spain.

 If eligible you will receive between £100 and £300, depending on your circumstances.
 To check the amount you will receive go to NI Direct.